yuta-51/portfolio/_posts/2021-7-24-Data-Professional-Survey.md

 ### Replacing or Removing Outliers
-Now let's use the ```describe``` method on our data to see some key statistical features of each numerical column such as mean, standard deviation, max, etc.
+Now let's use the ```describe``` method on our data to see some key numerical/statistical features of each numerical column such as mean, standard deviation, max, etc.

 ```python
 data.describe()